Skip to main content

 Highlights

-• Due to international sanctions, oil and gas revenues are expected to drop by roughly one-third in 2023.
+• Due to international sanctions, oil and gas revenues dropped by about a quarter in 2023.

 • Russia aims to add 12 GW of renewables capacity and export between 2 to 7 Mt/year of hydrogen by 2035.

-• Rushydro, Gazprom, & Inter Rao together own around 50% of the total power capacity.
+• Rushydro, Gazprom, and Inter Rao together own around 50% of the total power capacity.

 • Western energy companies are leaving the country.